vmanidev/expense-tracker/README.md

+# Expense Manager

+The Expense Tracker App is a simple React application that helps users manage their personal finances.
+Users can quickly add income and expense transactions, view their balance, and track their spending habits.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.